 Mainline Linux kernel device tree file for this board is being prepared in this Linux tree:

-The tree contains support for USB ports, Ethernet, WiFi, Bluetooth, RTC, HDMI, DVFS and thermal regulation.
+The tree contains support for USB ports, Ethernet, and Bluetooth.

 Tips, Tricks, Caveats

 - USB power rails are directly connected to the 5V input power, including on the micro USB connector (you'll have trouble powering the board from the DC jack, and using the microUSB port to connect the board to a PC at the same time).
 The board can be powered via DC input or via microUSB with a PSU like an Aukru 5V 3A; powering from an USB 3 port should work but is untested.